Sub-Doppler laser cooling and magnetic trapping of natural-abundance fermionic potassium: Magneto-optical trap

-Under conditions optimized for the maximum atom number we achieve a loading rate of $5\times10^5$~atoms/s, trapping about $5.5\times10^5$ atoms, nearly two orders of magnitude more than in the first reported magneto-optical traps of fermionic potassium~\cite{WilliamsonIII:98,cataliotti1998magneto}.
-For the background pressure optimized case the loading rate drops to $1\times10^4$~atoms/s and we can trap at best $8.5\times10^4$ atoms.
-Surprisingly, sub-Doppler cooling mechanisms that are typically present in magneto-optical traps of $^{40}$K~\cite{fernandes2012sub,sievers2015simultaneous,demarco_DFG, cataliotti1998magneto} do not seem to work in our setup and the steady state temperature of the MOT is 250~\textmu K, well above the Doppler limit of $T_{\mathrm{D}}=145$~\textmu K~\cite{tiecke2010properties}.
-We have not systematically investigated what could cause this difference because the figure of merit for us has been the combined efficiency of all cooling stages, not of each individual stage.
-As we show next, 250~\textmu K is a sufficiently good starting point to proceed with further cooling.
+Under conditions optimized for the maximum atom number we achieve a loading rate of $5\times10^5$~atoms\,s$^{-1}$, trapping about $5.5\times10^5$ atoms, nearly two orders of magnitude more than in the first reported MOTs of fermionic potassium~\cite{6,7}.
+When the dispensers have been off for at least a day and only LIAD is used, the MOT loading rate drops to $1\times10^4$~atoms\,s$^{-1}$ and we can trap at best $8.5\times10^4$ atoms.
+The steady-state temperature of the MOT is 250~\textmu K, well above the Doppler limit of $T_{\mathrm{D}}=145$~\textmu K~\cite{18} indicating that sub-Doppler cooling mechanisms that are typically present in MOTs of $^{40}$K~\cite{19,20,1, 7} do not seem to work in our setup.
+We have determined that this discrepancy is caused by the waveplates we use to set the polarization of the MOT (and gray molasses): their settings are optimized for $D_1$ line cooling which deteriorates the quality of polarization for cooling on the $D_2$ line.
+By fine-tuning the polarization of the MOT beams we can reach ~170~\textmu K, somewhat lower than reported for example in~\cite{19} and~\cite{10}.
+However, this leads to inefficient cooling on the $D_1$ line.
+The figure of merit for us has been the combined efficiency of all cooling stages, not of each individual stage, and, as we show next, 250~\textmu K is a sufficiently good starting point to proceed with further cooling.